 Additional Questions: (1) Is the paper understandable, scientifically sound, and technically reliable?
 Yes, the paper is well laid and scientifically sound.
 (2) Does the title clearly reflect the contents of the paper?
 Is the abstract informative?
 Are the objectives clearly stated?
 Is the methodology sound?]
 The title describes well the study.
 The abstract summaries appropriately all required components.
 The study objectives are clearly stated.
 Material and Methods are detailed enough to be able to repeat the study design.
 (3) Are the results clearly presented?
 Are the tables sufficiently complete and the figures adequate?
 The results are well described and the figures illustrate the results nicely.
 (4) Are the statistical tests, if any, appropriate for the data and correctly applied?
 Has the decision probability been stated and properly applied?
 Applied data and statistical analyses appear sound.
 (5) Are the findings well integrated with existing knowledge?
 Are the conclusions adequately supported by the data?
 Is the information new, or has it been published in some form (other than in the institutional or contractual report literature)?
 Yes, the results have been compared with findings from the literature.
 (6) Does the paper represent a substantial or minor advance beyond existing knowledge?
 Is it relevant to its field?
 Although the here presented growth rates and length-age relationships for Stonecat are not ground breaking, they provide valuable information to support management decision for the Stonecat populations in the studied ecosystem.
 (7) If this is a review paper, does it cover its subject adequately and objectively? n/a Additional Questions: Is the subject of the work consistent with the aims and scope of the journal?
 If not, please explain.: Yes, the paper is providing information to support management decision for Stonecat populations in Vermont.
 Does the title clearly encapsulate the contents of the manuscript?
 If not, please explain.: Yes, the title describes well the study.
 Does the abstract provide a clear and concise summary of all the major components of the manuscript, including the implications of the work?
 If not, please explain.: Yes, all major components of the manuscript are summarized in the abstract.
 Does the introduction develop a logical, justifiable basis for the work, complete with an appropriate review of the current literature on the subject?
 If not, please explain.: Yes, the introduction is well written.
 Is the methodology appropriate to address the objectives of the study?
 Is there sufficient detail provided to enable readers to replicate the study?
 If not, please explain.: Sufficient details are provided in M&M. Are the statistical analyses (if required) appropriate for the data and correctly applied?
 If not, please explain.: Data and statistical analyses appear sound.
 Are the results, tables, and figures presented in a clear and organized fashion?
 If not, please explain.: Results are well presented and the figures are good.
 Does the discussion adequately explain the major findings of the study, draw conclusions that are supported by the data, and integrate the findings within the broader literature on the topic?
 If not, please explain.: Yes, the discussion includes all above mentioned components.
 Are the implications of the work clearly stated and appropriate?
 If not, please explain.: The value of the study for management is clearly stated.

-Response: Please note that here and in several responses above that this reviewer indicates that the manuscript does have value with respect to management decisions.
+Response: Please note that here, and in several responses above, this reviewer indicates that the manuscript does have value with respect to management decisions.